TickTeam/guide-tt/README.md

 |Chapter 4| Chrome Extension |
 |Chapter 5| Video Tutorials |

-Please contact us if you have any further questions.
+Please contact us if you have any further questions which are not mnetioned here.
 You can create a discussion thread at TickTick [Help Center](https://help.ticktick.com/forum) or email us directly [support@ticktick.com](mailto:support@ticktick.com).

 <br />